gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/02_connect.rst

 .. important::

-  For local connection to work, the devices have to be in the same network.
+  For local connection to work, the devices have to be in the same network and subsribe components are as of 04/2025 not supported.